xastrodyke/Chudjoker/README.md

 reworks probability by just setting probability to 0 on aqcuirement and setting probability to 1 on card removal

-this change WILL break cards with uneven probabilities, but works fine with vanilla cards (i.e. 2 in 3, 5 in 6, etc)
+this change WILL break cards with uneven probabilities (i.e. 2 in 3, 5 in 6, etc), but works fine with vanilla cards

 old version that works with modded will still be included as a seperate folder (name "Chudjoker (for Modded")